Nerd Prescribed

 Can I start with a cheap website and upgrade later?

 You can, but rebuilding from scratch costs more than building right the first time.
-A better approach is starting with a single-page site built on solid technology, then adding pages and features as revenue grows.
+Better to start with a single-page site on solid technology and add features as revenue grows.

 What's the difference between a €500 website and a €5,000 website?

 A €500 website is a template with your logo on it.
-A €5,000 website is custom-designed for your business, built for speed and SEO, and includes features specific to how you make money.
+A €5,000 website is built for your business — custom-designed, fast, built for SEO, and includes features specific to how you make money.
+They look similar in a screenshot.
+They perform very differently in practice.

 How long does it take to build a solopreneur website?

 A single-page site takes about 5 days.
-A multi-page custom site with add-ons takes 2–6 weeks depending on scope and how quickly you provide content.
+A multi-page custom site with add-ons takes 2–6 weeks depending on scope and how quickly you can supply content.

 More articles